 R-3 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-The following committee chairs/coordinators/at-large Board members shall be elected by the House of Delegates:
+The following committee chairs/coordinators/at-large Board members shall be elected by the House of Delegates.
+Positions shall be elected in a staggered manner in odd-numbered and even-numbered years as designated.:

-Operational Risk Coordinator
+Operational Risk Coordinator (Odd-numbered)

-Technical Planning Chair
+Technical Planning Chair (Even-numbered

-Safe Sport Chair
+Diversity Equity and Inclusion Chair (Even-numbered)

 B. The following committee chairs /coordinators/ at-large Board members shall be elected as follows:

 The Officials Chair shall be elected by the Officials Committee in accordance with WISI Policies and Procedures.